 For example, the Force USA Power Rack (which we think offers fantastic value for money) comes standard with a multi-grip pull-up bar.

-The hex barbell, sometimes called a trap bar, can be used for a range of exercises, including: shrugs; deadlifts; squats; and farmer’s walks.
+The hex barbell, sometimes called a trap bar, can be used for a range of exercises, including: shrugs; deadlifts; squats; and farmer’s walks (if using an open-sided hex bar).

-If you’re going to use a hex bar for farmer’s walks, I highly recommend using an open-sided hex bar, often called a ‘rickshaw bar’.
-We use the Rickshaw Barbell from AlphaFit.
+If you’re going to use a hex bar for farmer’s walks, then I highly recommend using an open-sided hex bar, often called a ‘rickshaw bar’.
+This opens up a whole bunch of additional exercises with the trap bar.
+We recommend the Trap Bar 2.0 from Iron Edge pictured below.

 In addition to being kinder on your shoulders, the hex bar also reduces stress on the lower back when performing deadlifts.